sodascience/cbs_python/ossc/README.md

 7. Give `OSSC_requirements` and `modules.sh` to SURF for installation on the OSSC.

-#### Using the virtual environment on the OSSC
+### Using the virtual environment on the OSSC

-After SURF has installed the environment -- say it's called `ossc_env/bin/activate` --, you should be able to use it as follows
+After SURF has installed the environment -- say it's stored under `ossc_env/` --, you should be able to use it as follows

 ```bash
 #!/bin/bash